hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 <iframe src='https://gfycat.com/ifr/ImportantLimpingGalapagossealion' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 *A player teleporting a very short distance to pet the dog in *The Lab* instead of moving.

 Laziness through teleporting is a problem.
-Players are used to in-game locomotion mechancs, and once given one, they often prefer to use the locomotion instead of moving their feet around.
-Moving around gives the player depth and parallax information that helps create presence, invite discovery/curiosity, and allows for more subtle and intricate design.
+Players are used to in-game locomotion mechanics, and once given one, they often prefer to use the locomotion instead of moving their real body around.
+Moving around gives the player depth and parallax information that helps create presence, invites discovery/curiosity, and allows for more subtle and detailed world design.
 Moving ones feet through the world creates a sense of presence that is threatened by constant player teleportation.
-Designing a teleportation system that encourages players to move their feet while not punishing them for teleporting is important.
+Designing a teleportation system that encourages players to move their feet (while not punishing them for choosing to teleport) is important.
+The carrot is better than the stick, in this case.

 World design can be a part of the problem.
-If one is limited in teleportation range yet given long open paths, then the player is likely to spam the teleportation, and get used to doing this for small movements, and not just large area traversal.
+If one is limited in teleportation range yet given long open paths, then the player is likely to spam the teleportation, and thus get used to doing this for all locomotion - small movements too, not just large area traversal.

 <iframe src='https://gfycat.com/ifr/SparseExcellentFieldspaniel' frameborder='0' scrolling='no' allowfullscreen width='640' height='764'></iframe><p> <a href="https://gfycat.com/sparseexcellentfieldspaniel">via Gfycat</a></p>